 Whether you get a male or female cat, unless you plan on breeding from them, we strongly recommend that you have your pet neutered or spayed.
 Intact cats, whether male or female, will have some behaviors that may make them difficult to manage and keep inside.

 Intact male cats, in particular, have a strong desire to reproduce and have been known to break through window and door screens to get out.
 Female cats, when in heat, will also have a very strong desire to break out.
 Whole female cats will also vocally wail while in heat, which can quickly become annoying.

 Neutered and spayed cats, whether male or female, on the other hand, will not have a desire to roam and can easily be managed indoors.
 They will also generally be more playful and friendly towards other cats and won’t wail.

-Thus, assuming you intend to neuter or spay your cat, we recommend picking a new kitten based on personality rather than their gender, as once they have been desexed, most of the negative behaviors associated with breeding will be removed.
+Thus, assuming you intend to neuter or spay your cat, we recommend picking a new kitten based on personality rather than sex, as once they have been desexed, most of the negative behaviors associated with breeding will be removed.

 The American Curl is a friendly, playful, and affectionate cat, and thanks to their unique curled ears, they also have a somewhat exotic look.
 Overall the breed has a lovely personality, and these cats, while a little on the expensive side, can be great pets for families or individuals.
 They may also be a great choice for a first-time cat owner.

 As with all cats though, you need to remember that your pet will likely be with you for the next 15 years, and you need to be sure you can commit to raising and caring for them for their whole life before you purchase a kitten.